 [Section 66A inserted by No. 17 of 1950 s.
 15; amended by No. 81 of 1996 s.
 39.]

-67. Certificate to be conclusive evidence in suit for specific performance or action for damages
+67. Certificate conclusive evidence in suit for specific performance or action for damages

 In any action for specific performance or for damages brought by a proprietor of any land under the operation of this Act against a person who may have contracted to purchase such land not having notice of any fraud or other circumstances which according to the provisions of the said Act or of this Act would affect the right of the vendor the certificate of title of such proprietor shall be held to be conclusive evidence that such proprietor has a good and valid title to the land for the estate or interest therein mentioned or described and shall in any such action entitle such proprietor to a decree for the specific performance of such contract.